BII REPORT: The Mobile Advertising Ecosystem Explained

 Here’s the dynamics surrounding the mobile advertising ecosystem:

 - Mobile advertising is relatively tiny: U.S. mobile ad revenue was $1.2 billion last year, a tiny fraction of overall U.S. ad spend.
 And most “mobile ads” were simply search and display ads viewed on mobile.
-According to BI Intelligence estimates, mobile advertising is on track to hit $3.2 billion this year.
+According to the IAB, mobile advertising is on track to hit $3.2 billion this year.

 - Why?
 Mobile CPMS are low, and ads are oftentimes intrusive.
 Ad spending has therefore not caught up with time spent on mobile.
 These will remain significant challenges to mobile ads.